-The Industrial Emissions Directive definition of 'substantial change', which is incorporated by the EP Regulations, is 'a change in the nature or functioning, or an extension, of an installation or combustion plant, waste incineration plant or waste co-incineration plant which may have significant negative effects on human health or the environment;".
+The Industrial Emissions Directive definition of 'substantial change', which is incorporated by the EP Regulations, is "a change in the nature or functioning, or an extension, of an installation or combustion plant, waste incineration plant or waste co-incineration plant which may have significant negative effects on human health or the environment;".
+For installations subject to the Industrial Emissions Directive, further criteria may be relevant.

 If an operator has any doubt over whether a particular change is substantial, he/she should ask the opinion of the relevant local authority.

-8. APPEALS
+7. APPEALS